Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Scattering amplitude

 where we note $\chi=\frac{p_{f}}{p_{i}}$ or $\frac{p_{i}}{p_{f}}$ .

 The above formulas is our result and in what follows we will discuss some of their physical consequences.
-Before that we must state that the argument $\chi$ in relations (\ref{eq:gn}),(\ref{eq:hn}) must be considered in interval $0\leq\chi<1$ (note the argument in the $\theta$ functions).
-This is the domain of convergence of the hypergeometric functions, because in the limit $\chi\rightarrow1$ the hypergeometric functions diverge.
+Before that we must state that the argument $\chi$ in relations (\ref{eq:gn}),(\ref{eq:hn}) is considered in interval $0\leq\chi<1$ (see the argument in the $\theta$ functions).
+This is the domain of convergence of the hypergeometric functions.
 This observation implies that in the terms that contain hypergeometric functions we must always consider that $p_{f}\neq p_{i}$ and from this we conclude that in contrast with the flat space case, here the law of conservation for modulus of momentum is lost.
+In the limit $p_{f}=p_{i}$ the integrals from our amplitude can be expressed in terms of hypergeometric functions which reduce in this limit to delta Dirac functions from (\ref{eq:b}), as we explain in the appendix.

 Let us see what happens when we make the Minkowski limit of (\ref{eq:ampl4}).
-The contributions involving functions $g_{k}(\chi),h_{k}(\chi)$ will vanish in the limit $k \rightarrow \infty$ which is just the part of the amplitude responsible for momentum non-conserving case.
-Only the delta terms will be effective in (\ref{eq:b}), and we obtain:
+The contributions involving functions $g_{k}(\chi),h_{k}(\chi),f_{k}(\chi)$ will vanish in the limit $k \rightarrow \infty$ which is just the part of the amplitude responsible for momentum non-conserving case.
+Only the delta terms will be effective in (\ref{eq:ampl4}), and we obtain:

-We know that the corresponding factor which can be obtained studying the scattering of a charged scalar field on constant field $Q/|\vec{x}|$ from the Minkowski case is:
+We know that the corresponding amplitude which can be obtained studying the scattering of a charged scalar field on constant field $Q/|\vec{x}|$ from the Minkowski case is:

 where $E_{f},E_{i}$ are the Minkowski energies and $E^{2}=p^{2}+m^{2}$.
-For obtain the ratio between de Sitter/Minkowski amplitudes it is useful to consider the ultra relativistic case (the case of large momenta) $p\gg m, p\simeq E$ ,and using (\ref{eq:delta}), (\ref{eq:min}) we obtain:
+To obtain the ratio between de Sitter/Minkowski amplitudes it is useful to consider the ultra relativistic case (the case of large momenta) $p\gg m, p\simeq E$ ,and using (\ref{eq:delta}), (\ref{eq:min}) we obtain: